9 Intro to Linux Administration

 establishes an SSH connection, you need to make the request to somewhere that is accepting SSH connections.
 That means that whether you’re copying something to or from a server, you’ll run scp

-from a regular terminal on your laptop, not one that’s already SSH-ed into your server.
+from a regular terminal on your laptop, not one already SSH-ed into your server.

 Regular ssh